Do you want to negotiate a better deal on your settlement agreement?

 However, this could lead to you getting less than you should.
 This may mean that you experience financial difficulties unnecessarily.

 Be confident in asking for what you’re entitled to.
 Be respectful and courteous in your communications but don’t sell yourself short.
 Be prepared to justify why you’re asking for a certain sum of money.
 For example, you could explain to your employer the difficulties you will face as a result of losing your job and how long it’s likely to take you to find another one.

-6. Consider how the settlement payments will be taxed
+6. Find out how the settlement payments will be taxed

 Make sure you understand the tax position when considering a settlement offer.
 Otherwise, you may find you don’t receive as much money as you expected.

-The tax status of the various financial amounts in a settlement agreements depends on the nature of the payment.
+The tax status of the various financial amounts in a settlement agreement depends on the nature of the payment.

-As a general rule, a termination payment is tax free up to £30,000.
-This includes any redundancy payment.
+As a general rule, a termination payment is tax-free for up to £30,000.
+This includes any statutory redundancy payment.

-However, most other payments are taxable.
-This includes any payment in lieu of notice.
+However, most other payments, such as a payment in lieu of notice, are taxable.

 For more information about how HMRC views termination payments, read this article about settlement agreement tax.